 Apple followed up Thursday's invitation to a mystery event in Cupertino and all-time stock highs with yet another increase, gaining 0.2 percent to $102.50.
 Expectations for a wearable debut soon after the Sept.
 9 event took a hit, however, as Recode and the Financial Times reported that Apple will not offer its new gadget for sale until 2015.
 The device, which many expect to be a wristwatch-like device, would then not be available for the holiday shopping season, cutting into Apple's revenues in that important period.
 Seeking to cut into the revenues of a competitor, Apple made yet another attempt to ban Samsung products from being imported to the U.S., appealing a decision made earlier this week.

 Oracle's appeal of a verdict in its big courtroom battle against competitor SAP didn't go its way, as the court decided it would not reinstitute a record $1.3 billion verdict in the Redwood City company's favor; the software giant's stock still gained 0.6 percent to $41.53.
 The biggest gain of the day in the SV150 belonged to Splunk, with the San Francisco big-data software company leaping 19.1 percent to $53.93 after revealing quarterly earnings that a host of analysts praised Friday.
 Omnivision, an Apple supplier that is being targeted for an acquisition, did not do as well after its earnings report, falling 0.2 percent to $27.11.
-Google gained 0.4 percent to $582.36 after revealing a secretive drone project late Thursday afternoon, but the Mountain View search giant may be about to lose an important executive to the White House.
+Google gained 0.4 percent to $582.36 after revealing a secretive drone project late Thursday afternoon, but the Mountain View search giant may lose an important executive to the White House.

 Up: Splunk, Workday, GoPro, Tesla, EA, Salesforce, Pandora, Applied Materials, Facebook, LinkedIn